tmcw/wah/README.md

   f64 and f32?
 * Since source and output is 1:1, can / should we support compilation from WAST to WAH too?

+## Contributing & open source

+This is a PR-only repository: there's no issue tracker.

+* To report a bug, open a PR with a failing testcase
+* To propose a feature, open a PR with a failing testcase or an initial implementation

+I'll be overjoyed to review & merge PRs!

 ## License